-The novel patterns proposed in this paper provide a more fine-grained description of the model element, introducing the generative model.
-Although we apply it exclusively to LLMs, we have argued that its level of abstraction lends itself to representing other types of generative models, such as generative image models.
-The composite NeSy patterns at the same time provide three principled integrations of LLMs and KGs.
-We show how the composition of elementary patterns can be used to describe LLMs, and we explore several categories as well as specific approaches in use cases, such as KnowGL, GENOME and Logic-LM.
+Advancements.
+A key contribution of this work is the introduction of novel design patterns.
+In particular, we in-troduce a novel elementary pattern and a novel compositional pattern to complement the existing Boxology patterns.
+The novel patterns proposed in this paper provide a more fine-grained description of the model element, introduc-ing the generative model.
+The novel elementary pattern allows, for the first time, to use the Boxology to represent data in - data out processing, which is the key concept underlaying generative AI techniques.
+Although we apply it exclusively to LLMs, we have argued that its level of abstraction lends itself to representing other types of gen-erative models, such as generative image models.
+As a natural derivate of this, the newly introduced compositional pattern employed this elementary pattern to integrate training and inference for generative models.
+Providing three principled integrations of LLMs and KGs, we illustrate how the composition of elementary patterns can be used to describe LLMs, and we explore several categories as well as specific approaches in use cases, such as KnowGL, GENOME and Logic-LM.

-Whereas our extension demonstrates its applicability in LLM-based scenarios, it raises interesting questions about the nature of other Boxology elements directly related to the new model element.
-The nature of data versus symbols could be revisited, when we consider the input and output related to generative models.
-At the same time, we notice that the deductive inference element perhaps generalizes from the finer details of the inferencing capabilities of a generative model to a certain extent.
-The probabilistic nature of these models may well be captured by a finer distinction in the Boxology inference concept, that can perhaps also cover new classes of inferencing that have so far not been covered.
+Conceptualization.
+Whereas our extension demonstrates its applicability in describing key architectural features of LLM-based neuro-symbolic systems, it raises interesting questions about the nature of other Boxology elements directly related to the new element representing generative models (model:generative).
+The classical opposition of data and symbols, for example, has been a long-standing premise of the Boxology framework.
+Considering the input and output related to generative models, however, one may wonder whether the output is actually of the same nature.
+While no straightforward answer seems to be at hand, the framework might benefit from revisiting the underlaying nature of data versus symbols.
+At the same time, we notice that the deductive inference element perhaps generalises from the finer details of the inference capabilities of a generative model to a certain extent.
+The probabilistic nature of these models may well be captured by a finer distinction in the Boxology inference concept, which can perhaps also cover new classes of inference that have so far not been covered.

-Finally, the current Boxology language has demonstrated in a practical classroom setting to yield multiple options for describing the same system by different engineers, much like some of the notations of UML have proven to lend itself to different designs of the same system based on different points of view.
-A more formal description along with guidelines for interpretation and use of the current set of Boxology elements therefor seems warranted in order to reduce some of the ambiguity.
+Ambiguity.
+In the process of applying basic design patterns to specific use cases, naturally questions arise about which pattern combinations are allowed and which are not.
+However, the truth is that Boxology will not in all real-world LLM-based neuro-symbolic systems lead to one unique and unambiguous representation.
+In practical classroom settings, for example, we have experienced the updated Boxology framework to yield multiple options for describing the same system, depending on the individual student or engineer.
+Much like some of the notations of UML have proven to lend itself to different designs of the same system based on different points of view, this phenomenon is likewise inherent to the Boxology framework.
+In order to reduce some of the ambiguity, a more formal description along with guidelines for interpretation and use of the current set of Boxology elements seems warranted.